 For lovers of architecture, the City of Toronto provides a treasure trove of visual interest with its housing stock.
-Take for instance the prevalence of the charming Gothic Revival Cottage, that I wrote about here in my blog recently.
+Take for instance the prevalence of the charming Gothic Revival Cottage, or the wealth of Edwardian Residential Architecture In Toronto.

 Another common style that is both beautiful and historically fascinating is the Bay & Gable style home, which dot many streets in Toronto’s storied neighbourhoods.
 The Bay and Gable was one of the more common styles in the Victorian era in the City of Toronto.
 Their tall and narrow design lent itself perfectly to make the most of the lots in Toronto - that were narrow and deep.
 You’ll find them in numerous neighbourhoods as row and semi-detached housing.
 There are detached Bay & Gable homes, but they are more rare.

 While they were really in their heyday through the late 1880s, the first known Bay & Gable home in Toronto dates back to 1875 in the Annex.
 This style came about mostly as homage to Gothic mansions, providing the merchant class with a high-styled elegant address.
 Along with Cabbagetown, the Annex holds many of Toronot's most well-preserved Bay & Gable homes.
 Here are two styles side by side in the Annex: